Ctrl + Alt + Del is a keyboard shortcut used in Windows to force quit an application. But is it possible to use this key combination on a Mac ?

 Without being able to use Ctrl + Alt + Del on Mac, to open the Mac task manager, you must follow these steps:

-3. In the list of utilities, double-click the “Activity” icon.
-This will open the Mac Task Manager.
+- In the list of utilities, double-click the "Activity" icon.
+This will open the Mac task manager.

-Mac's Task Manager displays a list of all currently running programs and processes, along with information about each program's memory and CPU usage.
-If you see a program that is using a lot of resources and is not responding, you can select it and click the “Stop Process” button to close it.
+The Mac task manager displays a list of all programs and processes running, as well as information on the use of memory and processor by each program.
+If you see a program that uses a lot of resources that do not respond, you can select it and click on the "Stop process" button to close it.

 If none of these methods work, you should try reinstalling the program .